adrianchifor/Bigbucket/README.md

 #### Delete column

 Columns marked for deletion will need to be garbage-collected by running Bigbucket in cleaner mode.
-See 'Running' section below.
+See [Running](#running) section below.

 ```
 Querystring parameters:

-table  (required) string
+  table  (required)
-column (required) string
+  column (required)
 ```

 ```